dojot/dojot/connector/mqtt/vernemq/README.md

-# IoTAgent MQTT (VerneMQ)
+# IoT-Agent MQTT (VerneMQ)

 ## Overview

-An IoTAgent is an adaptation service between physical devices and the dojot platform.
-The IoTAgents are responsible for receiving messages from physical devices (directly or through a gateway) and sending them commands in order to configure.
-The dojot platform can have multiple IoTAgents, each one of them being specialized in a specific protocol like in this case MQTT.
-It is also responsible to ensure that it communicates with devices using secure channels.
+An IoT-Agent is an adaptation service between physical devices and the dojot platform.
+The IoT-Agents are responsible for receiving messages from physical devices (directly or through a gateway) and sending them commands in order to configure.
+The dojot platform can have multiple IoT-Agents, each one of them being specialized in a specific protocol like in this case MQTT.
+It is also responsible for ensuring secure communication with devices.

-The IoTAgent MQTT is an extension of [VerneMQ](https://github.com/vernemq/vernemq) with some features and services for dojot case.
-The VerneMQ receiving messages from devices and sending messages for them.
-The V2K-bridge service receives messages from VerneMQ via MQTT and sends these messages to Kafka to be used in dojot’s core components.
-While the K2V-bridge service receives messages from dojot’s core components via Kafka and send them for VerneMQ via MQTT, and then the device receives this message.
-See this all flux in Fig. 1.
+The IoT-Agent MQTT extends [VerneMQ](https://github.com/vernemq/vernemq) with some features and services for dojot case.
+Basically, devices publishes MQTT messages in specific topics in VerneMQ.
+These messages are consumed by V2K-bridge service, which adapt them to the dojot's data model and forwards the modified messages to specific topics in Apache Kafka so that they can be consumed by other services.
+There is a reverse flow, where services publish messages to Apache Kafka in specific topics, these messages are consumed by the service K2V-bridge which adapts the messages and forwards the modified messages to VerneMQ so that they can be consumed by the devices.
+These data flows are depicted in Fig. 1.

 The currently accepted **MQTT protocol versions** are MQTT v3.1 and v3.1.1 respectively.

 ![image](http://www.plantuml.com/plantuml/proxy?src=https://raw.githubusercontent.com/dojot/dojot/epic-100kMqttDevices/connector/mqtt/vernemq/docs/plant_uml/mqtt/diag_mqtt)

-Fig. 1 - VerneMQ with Dojot (Whereas V2K-Bridge, K2V-Bridge, VerneMQ and Client already have certificates, can occur later communications between PKI and these services.
-This is better explained later.)
+Fig. 1 - Data communication flows among the services that implement the IoT-Agent MQTT.

 ### VerneMQ Broker with Custom to Dojot

-The VerneMQ Broker with Custom to Dojot has some additions of scripts to the integration with our CA for communications via TLS and security.
+The VerneMQ Broker with Custom to Dojot has some bash scripts were added to integrate VerneMQ with dojot's PKI.
+These scripts are responsible for things like providing a x509 certificate for the broker and periodically obtain the CRL with devices's revoked certificates

 For more details, please check the documentation at [the service repository](./broker)